MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannel.md

           - `[Id <String>]`: Read-only.
           - `[LastUsed <IMicrosoftGraphUsageDetails>]`: usageDetails
             - `[(Any) <Object>]`: This indicates any property can be added to this object.
             - `[LastAccessedDateTime <DateTime?>]`: The date and time the resource was last accessed by the user.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
             - `[LastModifiedDateTime <DateTime?>]`: The date and time the resource was last modified by the user.
 The timestamp represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
           - `[Resource <IMicrosoftGraphEntity>]`: entity
           - `[ResourceReference <IMicrosoftGraphResourceReference>]`: resourceReference
           - `[ResourceVisualization <IMicrosoftGraphResourceVisualization>]`: resourceVisualization
       - `[Interests <String[]>]`: A list for the user to describe their interests.
 Returned only on $select.
       - `[IsResourceAccount <Boolean?>]`: Do not use - reserved for future use.
       - `[JobTitle <String>]`: The user's job title.
 Maximum length is 128 characters.
-Supports $filter (eq, ne, NOT , ge, le, in, startsWith).
+Supports $filter (eq, ne, not , ge, le, in, startsWith, and eq on null values).
       - `[JoinedTeams <IMicrosoftGraphTeam1[]>]`: The Microsoft Teams teams that the user is a member of.
 Read-only.
 Nullable.
         - `[Id <String>]`: Read-only.
         - `[Channels <IMicrosoftGraphChannel1[]>]`: The collection of channels & messages associated with the team.